Workers’ Compensation Lawyer in Baltimore, Maryland

 What injuries are covered by a worker’s compensation claim?

 Even if you’ve suffered from an injury while on the job, it doesn’t mean that it will be covered under Maryland workers’ compensation law.
-While your workers’ compensation lawyers will be able to tell you if your injuries will be covered, in general, in order for an injury to be covered, then according to the state of Maryland, the “accidental personal injury must arise out of and in course of employment.”
+While your workers’ compensation lawyer will be able to tell you if your injuries will be covered, in general, in order for an injury to be covered, then according to the state of Maryland, the “accidental personal injury must arise out of and in course of employment.”
 That means that even if you were injured while at work, if the injury didn’t happen as a result of your typical course of work, you may not be owed workers’ compensation benefits.
 If that accident that caused an employee’s injuries took place while they were on a lunch break or if they were ignoring workplace safety protocols, then they may not be covered.

 The best way to find out whether your injury could be covered is to reach out to a seasoned workplace accident or injury lawyer in Baltimore, MD.
 They can let you know the likelihood of you receiving full compensation for your injuries.